 Jeff Flagg and Connor Powers are living the dream.
 It’s just not the dream they were

-That must be quite the fast shutter.
+That must be quite the fast shutter. planning on.

 Their dream was professional baseball when they were teammates on the Mississippi State University baseball squad and they hoped that right about now they’d be playing longball as power-hitting Major Leaguers.